leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_config5.jpg" width="50%" height="50%">

 Here you can enable/disable autofire.<br>
-Instead of pressing insanely the fire button, you can select autofire and the emulator will make the magic, emulating the repetitive pressing of the button.<br>
+Instead of pressing insanely the fire button, you can select autofire and the emulator will do the magic, emulating the repetitive pressing of the button.<br>
 You can enable/disable any button of both players, and applies for any type of control, keyboard or joystick.